kellyav/filmsdb/README.md

 - the title and release year of all films released in 1990 or 2000 that were longer than two hours.

 - title and duration in hours for all films.
-(duration is in minutes, so divide by 60.0 to get the duration in hours.

 - average duration in hours for all films